AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Source/README.md

 ## The Renderer

 In Lumen we have a static `Renderer` class.
-This means that there is never going to be an instantation of `Renderer` (the constructor is pricvate).  `Renderer` contains static variables and the functions make use of these variables.
+This means that there is never going to be an instantation of `Renderer` (the constructor is private).  `Renderer` contains static variables and the functions make use of these variables.
 So, instead of having to do this every time:

 ```C++
 Renderer renderer(...);